How can PPE prevent the spread of coronavirus at work? Mike Sopp summarises Government guidance on when and where PPE should be used.

 This includes professionals and members of voluntary organisations who, as part of their normal roles, provide immediate assistance requiring close contact until further medical assistance arrives.
 It also encompasses employees who are trained for and are required to deliver first aid to employees and others, such as members of the public, while awaiting further medical assistance.

-Section 7 of the Guidance for First Responders states the following in relation to PPE.
+The Guidance for First Responders states the following in relation to PPE.